 Many next-generation file integrity monitoring tools also have the ability to let you know if a file was simply accessed, even if no change occurred.
 Learn more with Key Features to Look for in FIM Software.

 File Integrity Monitoring and the GDPR

 File integrity monitoring is an important tool in your compliance arsenal because it gives you control over the protection of your data.
 With the FIM market expected to reach a size of more than $900 million by 2022, the need for a FIM tool is not likely to decrease.

 Article 25 of the GDPR is about compliance and controls.
 As an organization thinks about how its current data process is aligned with development, the audit trail of that process has never been more important.

-Article 39 of the GDPR discusses the tasks of data protection officer and file integrity monitoring can help with the monitoring of compliance for this regulation.
+Article 39 of the GDPR discusses the tasks of the data protection officers and file integrity monitoring can help with the monitoring of compliance with this regulation.
 Though it can be alarming that DPO vacant positions hover at roughly 25 percent, all is not lost.
-A next generation FIM can provide detailed reports, ensuring that appropriate security measures are in place.
+A next-generation FIM can provide detailed reports, ensuring that appropriate security measures are in place.